mountzionryan/mountzionryan.github.io/_posts/2017-05-05-Lawsofthegame.md

 ![Field Dimensions](http://static-3eb8.kxcdn.com/media/052016/197/Dimensions_main.png "Field Dimensions")

-![Direct Kick](http://static-3eb8.kxcdn.com/media/042016/101/DIRECT-FREE-KICK_main.png "Direct Kick")
+![Direct Kick](http://static-3eb8.kxcdn.com/media/042016/101/DIRECT-FREE-KICK_main.png "Direct Kick") The Laws of the Game are a wonderful reflection of the game itself:
+__Beautiful__

 **********************************
 <a name="myfootnote1">1</a> For about twenty years my editorial, even my design philosphy can be summed up with *Rule 17*.